Bone Marrow Transplantation: Evolution of a Cancer Cure

 - Infection control – Our researchers, including Drs.
 Michael Boeckh and Larry Corey, have made numerous contributions to the clinical field of infection detection, prevention and control for transplant patients who have compromised immune systems.

-- Improving a cancer cure (infographic) – A 2010 study conducted by a dozen Hutchinson Center scientists showed that 200 days after transplantation, more patients were surviving than ever before thanks to a comprehensive series of breakthroughs aimed at reducing the risk of deadly complications.
-See our infographic below for more information on this important research.
+- Improving a cancer cure – A 2010 study conducted by a dozen Fred Hutch scientists showed that 200 days after transplantation, more patients were surviving than ever before thanks to a comprehensive series of breakthroughs aimed at reducing the risk of deadly complications.

+Today, transplantation is used to treat dozens of diseases, including autoimmune disorders, sickle cell anemia, myelodysplasia syndromes, and inherited immune-system and metabolic disorders.
 As transplantation becomes a more widely used option for patients worldwide, broader challenges are being addressed.
 Some transplant patients, especially ethnic minorities, have significant difficulties finding matched donors.
-In addition, cancer relapse is an ongoing threat, and doctors cannot accurately predict which patients may suffer from a serious complication known as graft-vs.-host disease.
-Here is how our scientists are pursuing innovative research to address these challenges:
+In addition, cancer relapse is an ongoing threat, and doctors cannot yet accurately predict which patients may suffer from a serious complication known as graft-vs.-host disease.
+Our scientists are pursuing innovative research to address these challenges:

-Predicting relapse and treatment outcomes — Dr. Jerry Radich is researching a “precision-medicine” approach by understanding the genetic features of each patient's own cancer, which can very greatly across individuals.
-This approach may predict if or when leukemias and other cancers will return, as well as the success of different therapeutic options.
+Predicting relapse and treatment outcomes — Dr. Jerry Radich is researching a “precision-medicine” approach by understanding the genetic features of each patient's own cancer, which can vary greatly across individuals.
+This approach may help predict if or when leukemias and other cancers will return, as well as the likelihood of success of different therapeutic options.